NewbieOrange/clicksort/README.md

 # ClickSort

-ClickSort is a Bukkit plugin which makes it very easy to sort inventories (player/chest/dispenser) with a simple mouse click.
+ClickSort is a Bukkit plugin which makes it very easy for players to sort their inventories (player/chest/dispenser) with a single or double click of the mouse.
+Players can sort by item ID, item name, switch between single- and double-clicking, or disable sorting entirely, all on a per-player basis and without needing any commands; it's all done with mouse clicks in inventory windows.

 ## Installation